What is CCW?

 The technical depth was great too.
 With the huge participation came also an incredible amount of discussion on different topics, varying from discussing about the history and how we ended up here, (at some point there was a show of N9′s ), to discussions about possible issues they have found as well as suggesting what features this community would like to see next.
 As an example a feature request was to automatically storie local vocabulary in the respective keyboard.
 We even had participants at the event with their own company looking to utilise Sailfish OS in their future business.

 One of the most discussed topic was SIP calls, which we are looking into how we could integrate it into our core offering.
 Connectivity and VPN were topics that were discussed and the members of community gave their insights of the current functionality.
 There were also a group of members that had completed localisation for Bulgarian language by translating the provided strings in the community poodle, and there were also discussions about the audio issues some community members were having with different headsets and Bluetooth devices.

-Last but not least, we discussed the possiblity of Jolla attending Chaos Computer Club (CCC), Europe’s largest association of hackers in Germany.
+Last but not least, we discussed the possiblity of Jolla attending Chaos Computer Congress (CCC), Europe’s largest association of hackers in Germany.

 We would like to especially thank our dear community member ExPLIT and Nokius for helping us with the organisation of this event, and also thank each and everyone of you that attended the meetup.
 See you next time! <3